nick-otter/nick-otter.github.io/_posts/2022-09-13-Oh OS, Operating Systems Introductions from Shlomi Boutnaru at Rezilion.md

 When running kernel code, the CPU is in “ring 0” (x86) and when running user-mode code it is running in “ring 3”. “ring 0” is the highest privilege level and it is the only ring which has the ability to perform I/O and access hardware directly.
 So, when an application running in user-mode wants to write to a file it needs the help of the kernel, it is done by syscalls (functions exposed by the kernel, which allow kernel code to run on behalf of a user-mode application).
 Most of the time you won’t call the syscall directly but rather you will call a wrapper (which is part of the programming language/runtime).

 Next, we are going to talk about processes and threads.
 See you soon.

----

-Thanks.
-Unsurprisingly, this article was not written by me but [Shlomi Boutnaru](https://www.linkedin.com/in/shlomi-boutnaru-ba781811a/) at [Rezilion](https://www.rezilion.com/).